Aaru1801/TinyTaskMacOS-OpenSource/README.md

 # MiniTinyTask (macOS)

 A lightweight **macro recorder and player** inspired by TinyTask, rebuilt in **Python + Tkinter** with a modern UI for macOS.
 You can record your mouse and keyboard actions, save them as macros, replay them, and manage favorites.
+Made with the help of ChatGPT

 ---